WUSTL-Biol4220/home/how_to_guide.md

 Students that are on-campus or connected through the VPN can access their VM is through [SSH](https://github.com/WUSTL-Biol4220/home/blob/master/how_to_guide.md#secure-shell-ssh).

-To log in to your VM, you'll need to supply three key pieces of information
+To log in to your VM, you'll need to supply three key pieces of information:
-1. `ip_address` -- the unique IP address assigned to your VM; let's assume that our VM has the IP address `128.252.111.111`
+1. `ip_address` -- the unique IP address assigned to your VM
 2. `username` -- your VM username, which is identical to your WUSTL id
 3. `password` -- your VM password, which you'll set upon first login

+Each student will have their own `username`, `password`, and `ip_address`.
+In the below examples, let's pretend the student's username is `mlandis` and their IP is IP address `128.252.111.111`

 ### SSH for Linux and Mac users
 1. Open the Terminal program
-2. Type `ssh username@ip_address` into the command prompt and press enter
+2. Type `ssh mlandis@128.252.111.111` into the command prompt and press enter

 ### SSH for Windows users
 1. Open PuTTY
-2. Enter `address` into the "Host Name or IP address" field
+2. Enter `128.252.111.111` into the "Host Name or IP address" field
 3. Enter `22` into the "Port" field
 4. Click "Open"

-At this point, you will have initiated your SSH connection, you should be prompted to enter your password
+At this point, you will have initiated your SSH connection,

+you should be prompted to enter your password
 ```
 mlandis@128.252.111.111's password:
 ```